 - • OSHA currently recognizes only mesothelioma, asbestosis, and certain lung cancers—a narrower list than Europe's

-- • US asbestos trust funds vary in disease recognition; some already cover laryngeal cancer, others do not
+- • US trust funds vary in disease recognition; some already cover laryngeal cancer, others do not

 - • The EU expansion creates legal precedent that US courts and trust funds may reference in ongoing litigation